lmcrean/lauriecrean_v3/docs/README.md

 <img src="/docs/banner.png" alt="banner"></img>

 Welcome to my portfolio website!
-On this page you will find my selected projects that demonstrate my skills in full-stack, frontend and backend development.
+On this page you will find a guide to my selected projects that demonstrate my skills in full-stack, frontend and backend development.

 <!---I' like to display /projects.md here below the banner-->